 By Nick Pope, Ourboro Co-Founder and Chief Investment Officer

-The larger than expected interest rate increase from the Bank of Canada on July 13th gained a lot of attention and has stirred up conversations on the future of the real estate market.
+Interest rate increases from the Bank of Canada have gained a lot of attention, stirring up conversations on the future of the real estate market.

 With borrowing costs increasing for new buyers, more and more would-be purchasers have delayed moving into the market.
 Expectedly, this has led to a decrease in sales volumes while prices remain flat, compared to last year when both home sales and prices were rapidly increasing.
 Overall, sales volumes have decreased by 40% and we’ve even seen prices decline month over month in some regions.

 Although periods of volatility can cause concern, it’s also important to keep a greater perspective of the market in mind.

 The Bank of Canada (BoC) has been signalling this period of rising rates since the beginning of the year when inflation started increasing beyond its normal range.
 This inflation increase has been driven by the war in Ukraine and the continued supply-chain issues we’ve all been experiencing since the start of COVID-19.